cultivating community in a meaningful way.

 Through her art, writing, and running, Shaniya strives to bring awareness to border town violence while creating and maintaining space for active restoration within indigenous communities.

-My name is Nicol Hodges and live in San Diego, California.
+My name is Nicol Hodges and live in Virginia.

 I am advocate and voice for black women who no longer have a voice.
 I am the co-founder of Unity Runners for Breonna Taylor and I run to bring justice for Breonna Taylor and other black women who have lost their lives by the hands of our law enforcement with no accountability.